SNEAK PEEK:

 Be very clear about fear’s place in your life.
 Don’t let fear scare you into letting it be in charge.
 Do allow fear to come along for the ride in order to caution you when it suspects something isn’t quite right.
 Permit it to suggest when it may be time for you to take an evasive action.
 Only allow fear to take the driver’s seat for a few moments in life threatening or other extremely dangerous circumstances.
 Then make sure it quickly relinquishes the wheel to intelligence, experiential knowledge, intuition, or instinct.
 Be warned: fear will do almost anything to convince you to allow it to stay behind the wheel once it gets there.
 It will offer cascading images of potential, worst-case scenarios hoping to paralyze you with dread.
 Things often begin to feel as if they are happening in slow motion when we freeze in fright.
 This means you may not be aware of how long you are actually allowing fear to be in control of your journey.
 You don’t have to be afraid of fear because you get to decide when to let it out of the trunk and when it has to go back.
 You also get to decide how you choose to respond when you hear what fear has to say.
 Pay attention when it gives you helpful information.
 Do some discovery when

-unnecessarily.
+you find yourself questioning if fear is freaking out unnecessarily.
 Only listen to fear when it’s actually doing its job correctly.
 Curb your fear when it becomes overzealous.
 Help your fear evolve into an appropriate and effective early-warning system, designed specifically for your life.

 Remember: Most of the time fear should ride in the trunk.